-The EASY way to remove ink stains from clothes without using bleach of stain removal detergent.
+How to remove ink stains from clothes the easy way – without using bleach of stain removal detergent.

 I know splattering ink all over your favourite shirt is super annoying!